Achieving and maintaining a moderate weight can be challenging, especially in a modern society where food is constantly available.

 This isn’t surprising, since consuming very little food will result in less waste in your digestive tract.

-Constipation is typically described as having three or fewer bowel movements per week or having small, hard stools that are difficult to pass.
-This is very common in older people and can be worsened by poor diet.
+Constipation is typically described as having fewer than three bowel movements per week or having small, hard stools that are difficult to pass.
+This is very common in older people and can be worsened by poor diet (

 Dieting and eating too little food may also cause constipation in younger people due to a slowed metabolic rate.